mvolkmann/blog/src/meteor.md

 'Advanced Method boilerplate' %} and
 {% aTargetBlank 'https://guide.meteor.com/methods.html#validated-method',
 'mdg:validated-method' %}.
-These provides additional features, but may be overkill for most Methods.
+These provide additional features, but may be overkill for most Methods.

 ### Method Retries